Blockchain Technology: How It Works and How It’s Changing Everything

-Blockchain technology has already created an extremely trustworthy model in the financial sector it was borne from.
+Blockchain technology has already created an extremely trustworthy model in the financial sector it was born from.
 It’s led to increased transparency.
 It’s all but eliminated the need for regulators.
-It’s can be cheaper and faster to conduct transactions than traditional means.
-And that’s exactly why it’s rapidly spreading among industries far and wide.
+It can conduct transactions cheaper and faster than traditional means can.
+And that’s exactly why it’s rapidly spreading far and wide.

 The Bottom Line on Blockchain Technology

 We’ve only begun to scratch the surface of blockchain technology’s capabilities and applications.
-As it branches out from the world of cryptocurrency and into the more mundane, mainstream functionality, early adopter will be rewarded handsomely.
+As it branches out from the world of cryptocurrency into the more mundane, mainstream functionality, early adopters will be rewarded handsomely.